OpenNebula/docs/source/deployment/opennebula_installation/overview.rst

 How Should I Read This Chapter
 ================================================================================

-First you should read the Front-end installation guide.
-By default it uses a sqlite database that is not recommended for production so, if this is not a small proof of concept, you should head to MySQL Setup after that.
+First you should read the :ref:`Front-end Installation <frontend_installation>` guide.
+By default it uses a sqlite database that is not recommended for production so, if this is not a small proof of concept, you should head to :ref:`MySQL Setup <mysql_setup>` after that.

-In the Scheduler guide you'll learn how to change the configuration to suit your needs.
+In the :ref:`Scheduler guide <schg>` you'll learn how to change the configuration to suit your needs.
 For example changing the scheduling policies or the number of VMs that will be sent per host.

-Finally there is the Front-end HA Setup that will guide you on setting up two front-ends in and active/passive fashion.
+Finally there is the :ref:`Front-end HA Setup <frontend_ha_setup>` section that will guide you on setting up two front-ends in and active/passive fashion.
 This setup requires the use of a MySQL database.

 Hypervisor Compatibility
 ================================================================================